Four-minute heist at the Louvre: How priceless jewels were stolen in France

 What was stolen during the heist?

-Thieves successfully removed eight items from two high-security display cases, the Ministry of Culture confirmed late on Sunday, including an emerald-and-diamond necklace that French Emperor Napoleon I gave to his wife, Empress Marie Louise.
+Thieves successfully removed eight items from two high-security display cases, the Ministry of Culture confirmed late on Sunday.
+These include pieces that belonged to Empress Marie-Louise, the wife of French Emperor Napoleon I, and others that belonged to Empress Eugenie, the wife of Napoleon III.

-The crown of Empress Eugenie – the wife of Napoleon III – was recovered outside the walls of the museum, where it was dropped by the thieves as they fled, the ministry said.
+The crown of Empress Eugenie was recovered outside the walls of the museum, the ministry said, where it was dropped by the thieves as they fled.
+The crown contains 1,354 diamonds and 56 emeralds, according to the Louvre.

-Apollo’s Gallery is home to a range of priceless gems, including three historical diamonds – the Regent, the Sancy and the Hortensia – and “the magnificent hardstone vessel collection of the kings of France”, according to the museum’s website.
+Apollo’s Gallery is home to a range of other priceless gems, including three historical diamonds – the Regent, the Sancy and the Hortensia – and “the magnificent hardstone vessel collection of the kings of France”, according to the museum’s website.

 Anthony Amore, an art theft expert and co-author of the book Stealing Rembrandts: The Untold Stories of Notorious Art Heists, told Al Jazeera the items contained in the collection were priceless “not just in terms of dollars, but in terms of cultural patrimony”.